 No matter how insulating they are in nature, prenups are not a one-sided assertion of your rights and wishes.
 It is still a compromise arising from extensive discussion, understanding and consent between two people who want to get married someday.

 You cannot simply waltz into a room with a paper heavily inked with your demands and expect your partner to obey.
-What should you ask for in a prenup?
+What should a man ask for in a prenup?
 As a woman, what are some of the demands that you want to assert in a prenup?
-Here are some strategic ways to prepare for a valid prenuptial agreement.
+Here are some strategic ways to prepare for a valid prenuptial agreement:

 2. Lay all your cards on the table

-3. Form a checklist of all that you would like to address in your prenup
+3. Create a checklist of all that you would like to address in your prenup

 Your prenups are your own decisions.
-They can be as generous as you like but preferably not too coarse.
+They can be as generous as you like but preferably not too coarse either.
 Setting up alimony, access to funds, transfer of ownership – these concerns are at your sole discretion.
 However, these concerns must be addressed systematically.

 Related Reading: 30 Most Romantic Marriage Proposal Ideas